risingwavelabs/risingwave-docs/docs/guides/sink-to-postgres.md

 You can sink data from a table, source, or materialized view in RisingWave to PostgreSQL.

-For demostration purposes, we'll create a source and a materialized view, and then sink data from the materialized view.
+For demonstration purposes, we'll create a source and a materialized view, and then sink data from the materialized view.
 If you already have a table or materialized view to sink data from, you don't need to perform this step.

 Run the following query to create a source to read data from a Kafka broker.